moonstoneminarets/moonstoneminarets.github.io/content/pages/for_authors.md

 I'm looking for fiction for adult and young-adults, primarily novels.
 I will also consider short story collections and novellas.
 Genre and topic can cover anything in the diverse breadth of fantasy, science-fantasy, and science fiction; perhaps horror, or other genres, if they're good.

 Content must meet my criteria for being "Islamically acceptable," which you can read about on the [about page]({filename}/pages/about.md).
 This is also subject to my discretion, as you might sometimes need to break the rules to deliver your book's message.
+It should also be between 60-700 pages in length.

 **Please do not send your work until you feel it's ready to be published to the world!** Due to time and resource limitations, I can only read it once, and I don't accept "updated" versions later on; you get one shot to make a great impression, so make it good!